 - Use intrinsic negative triggers (or reinforcement).
 This comes from BJ Fogg’s Behavior Model that says that for any new behavior to be formed it must be accompanied by three vital elements – motivation, ability, and prompt (or the trigger).
 In the current context it means designing products and interfaces that induce negative triggers whenever the rules of social distancing are broken.

 - Another way to look at it would be to link the cue to social distancing to things that really don’t require a lot of motivation (stuff that lies easily within our abilities, reduces cognitive load, and in line with accepted social norms).

 - Add a dash of positive reinforcement as well.
-Gamification and designs that reward users for strict adherence to social distancing will always work in the favour of your design and the big picture goal.
+Gamification and designs that reward users for strict adherence to social distancing will always work in the favor of your design and the big picture goal.

 To sum it all up

 As for UX design and designers, COVID-19 presents itself as the ultimate design use case where each UX designer has an opportunity to practically implement the steps of design thinking in vanquishing the larger enemy.
-To do so one must first realize how has this pandora box of pandemic changed and redefined what user behavior really is and how has UX changed as a result of the same.
+To do so one must first realize how has this Pandora box of pandemic changed and redefined what user behavior really is and how has UX changed as a result of the same.
 There is